gaultier/blog/optimization-tales-cockroachdb-part2-slow-logout.md

 Also, contention and CPU time of the query (and all variations thereof) went to essentially 0 in the CockroachDB dashboard.

-I am not yet statisfied about these absolute numbers, I believe there is still room for improvement, but I am still happy about the impact of this change.
+I am not yet satisfied about these absolute numbers, I believe there is still room for improvement, but I am still happy about the impact of this change.

 ## Conclusion